 Particulate matter

 The main sources of PM emission are buildings housing livestock, although outdoor yard areas may also be significant sources.
 These emissions originate mainly from feed, which accounts for 80 to 90 % of total PM emissions from the agriculture sector.
 Bedding materials, such as straw or wood shavings, can also give rise to airborne particulates.
 Poultry and pig farms are the main agricultural sources of PM.
 Emissions from poultry housing also arise from feathers and manure, while emissions from pig houses arise from skin particles, faeces and bedding.
 Animal activity may also lead to the re-suspension of previously settled dust into the atmosphere of the livestock housing (re-entrainment).
-Winkel et al. (2015) demonstrated that PM concentrations within a building housing pigs were considerably greater during daytime and particular periods of animal activity.
-It is therefore important to ensure that any emission measurements are taken over a long enough period to ensure that they are suitably representative before being scaled up to determine an annual emissions estimate.

 Reported emissions

 Ammonia